mnemnion/zitron/doc/zitron.md

 magically-available identifiers described later: `err` and `err_token`.
 Again, these are only to be avoided in the outer namespace, where they would shadow these uses.

+There are a few channels of communication opened up through user code defining identifiers which begin with `zitron`, as such, the prefix should be treated as reserved.

 Last, there's a special value `parser_stack_minimum`, the utility of which is also [described later](#stack_size).
 This is in the outer